Frequently Asked Questions

 Q. Is there a code of practice, or some sort of ethical guidelines for paranormal investigators?

-A. Alas, no. Anyone can call him or herself a paranormal investigator.
+A. Sadly, no. Anyone can call him or herself a paranormal investigator.
 There is no widespread or accepted form of training or qualification either.
 Check out the group's website, which will give an idea of how serious and experienced they are.
 Look for links to coverage in mainstream media.
-If the group has no website (only a social media presence) then they're not serious or long established.
-Try elsewhere.
+If the group has no website (only a social media presence) then they're probably not serious or long established, so try elsewhere.
 Also, ask around and try to get an indication the team is reputable, and currently active.
-If the website or social media page has lots of photos of orbs and they claim these to be spiritual manifestations, these people are probably crackpots and should be avoided!
+(There are plenty of sites and pages for groups that are no longer active.)
+If the website or social media has lots of photos of orbs and they claim these to be spiritual manifestations, these people are probably crackpots and should be avoided!

 Q. So, how do I know if the paranormal team I'm contacting is reliable?